-A report from DigiTimes is suggesting that the update could come in the second half of 2018.
+A report from Digitimes in January 2018 suggested that the MacBook update could come as early as the second half of 2018.
 This theory is based on claims that General Interface Solution (GIS), who currently supplies the modules for the current MacBooks, is expecting to see more LCD display orders from Apple.

 2018 MacBook: Price